Ama4538/Quadsaic/README.md

 ![Default Screenshot](image/home-screenshot.png)

 # Quadsaic
-A versatile game hub featuring four popular games: Wordle, Word Search, Sudoku, and 2048.
+A game hub featuring two popular games: Wordle and Word Search.
 Each game is enhanced with unique customizations to provide a fresh and engaging experience while retaining the charm of the originals.

 ## Table of Contents
 - [TODO](##TODO)